Lecanyu/Notes/linear_algebra/miscellaneous/index.md

     \arg \min_x ||Ax-b||^2
 {% endmath %}

-If we calculate the partial derivation w.r.t $$a,b$$, and let the partial derivations equal to 0.
+If we calculate the partial derivation w.r.t. $$a,b$$, and let the partial derivations equal to 0.
 We will have below linear equation.
 {% math %}
     A^T Ax=A^T b